 Events of Rosa Wiesn-Oktoberfest

-- RoslMontag: If 9:00 seems far too early to be drinking, RoslMontag takes place the first Monday (September 18, 2017) in the Bräurosl tent from 15:00 on, primarily in the outdoor Biergarten and the rear of the tent below the balcony.
+- RoslMontag: If 9:00 seems far too early to be drinking, RoslMontag takes place the first Monday (September 24, 2018) in the Bräurosl tent.
+It starts at a respectable 15:00.
 Entrance to this event is free and offers a casual alternative with much easier entry than Gay Sunday.

-- Prosecco-Wiesn: A different Oktoberfest experience is provided in the Fischer Vroni tent on the second Monday (September 25, 2017).
-No pork knuckle and beer here, this more upscale experience offers grilled "fish on a stick" and white wine, as well as another opportunity to make friends.
+- Prosecco-Wiesn: A different Oktoberfest experience is provided in the Fischer Vroni tent on the second Monday (October 1, 2018).
+No pork knuckle and beer here, this more upscale experience offers grilled "fish on a stick" and white wine.

 Visitor info for Rosa Wiesn-Oktoberfest

-The 2017 Oktoberfest will be held from September 16th until October 3rd.
+The 2018 Oktoberfest will be held from September 22nd til October 7th.
 If you miss the special events events, be assured that Oktoberfest is a great place to meet people of all orientations.
-Along with the tents, check out the carnival rides, shops and carnival atmosphere.
+Along with the tents, check out the carnival rides, and party atmosphere.

 Festivities occur from Monday to Friday from 10:00 until 23:00 and Saturday and Sundays from 9:00 to 23:00.
 Dates for future events can be found here.